dorawyy/cpen321-w24-CarbonWise/documentation/M3_Requirements_and_Design.md

                 2. The system requests camera permissions if not previously granted.
                 3. User or guest user grants camera permissions if requested.
                 4. User or guest user scans a barcode using the device camera.
-                5. The system retrieves and displays the eco-score and sustainability information for the scanned product, with product recommendations shown only for Users.
+                5. The system retrieves and displays an eco-score, sustainability information, and product recommendations for the scanned product.
                 6. The system adds the scanned product to the user’s history if the user is authenticated.
             - **Failure scenario(s)**:
                 - 3a.
 User denies camera permissions.